w3c/wai-inclusion/index.md

 ### Accessibility and Usability {#accessible-usable}

 Accessibility primarily focuses on people with disabilities.
 Many accessibility requirements improve usability for everyone, especially in limiting situations.
-For example, providing sufficient color contrast benefits people using the web on a mobile device in bright sunlight or in a dark room.
+For example, providing sufficient contrast benefits people using the web on a mobile device in bright sunlight or in a dark room.
 Captions benefit people in noisy and in quiet environments.
 Some people have age-related functional limitations, and may not identify these as "disability".
 Accessibility addresses these situations too.

 Accessibility includes: